Distribution Bisimilarity via the Power of Convex Algebras: Introduction

 \section{Introduction}

-~ Probabilistic automata (PA), closely related to Markov decision processes (MDPs), have been used along the years in various areas of verification~\cite{DBLP:conf/tacas/LegayMOW08,DBLP:conf/cav/KwiatkowskaNP11,DBLP:journals/tcs/KwiatkowskaNSS02,Baier2008}, machine learning~\cite{DBLP:journals/corr/abs-1206-3255,DBLP:journals/ml/MaoCJNLN16}, and semantics~\cite{DBLP:journals/corr/abs-1305-5055,DBLP:conf/ifipTCS/SherK12}.
+Probabilistic automata (PA), closely related to Markov decision processes (MDPs), have been used along the years in various areas of verification~\cite{DBLP:conf/tacas/LegayMOW08,DBLP:conf/cav/KwiatkowskaNP11,DBLP:journals/tcs/KwiatkowskaNSS02,Baier2008}, machine learning~\cite{DBLP:journals/corr/abs-1206-3255,DBLP:journals/ml/MaoCJNLN16}, and semantics~\cite{DBLP:journals/corr/abs-1305-5055,DBLP:conf/ifipTCS/SherK12}.
 Recent interest in research around semantics of probabilistic programming languages has led to new insights in connections between category theory, probability theory, and automata~\cite{DBLP:conf/lics/StatonYWHK16,DBLP:conf/concur/DahlqvistDG16,DBLP:journals/corr/HeunenKSY17,DBLP:conf/esop/Staton17,DBLP:conf/birthday/Mislove17}.

 PA have been given various semantics, starting from strong bisimilarity~\cite{LS91:ic}, probabilistic (convex) bisimilarity~\cite{SL94,Seg95:thesis}, to bisimilarity on distributions~\cite{DoyenHR08,DGHM08,CPP09,EisentrautHZ10,CR11,Hennessy12,FengZ14,HermannsKK14}.
 In this last view, probabilistic automata are understood as transformers of belief states, labeled transition systems (LTSs) having as states probability distributions, see e.g.~\cite{DGHM08,DengGHM09,KorthikantiVAK10,AgrawalAGT12,DengH13,FengZ14,DoyenMS14}.
-Checking such equivalence raises a lot of challenges since belief-states are uncountable.
+Checking such equivalence raises a lot of challenges since belief states are uncountable.
 Nevertheless, it is decidable~\cite{HermannsKK14,EisentrautHKT013} with help of convexity.
 Despite these developments, what remains open is the understanding of the genesis of belief-state transformers and canonicity of distribution bisimilarity, as well as the role of convex algebras.
+This paper provides the answers and explains the belief-state transformers and distribution bisimilarity with the help of coalgebraic techniques.

 The theory of coalgebras~\cite{J2016,Rut00:tcs,JR96:eatcs} provides a toolbox for modelling and analysing different types of state machines.
 In a nutshell, a coalgebra is an arrow $c\colon S\to FS$ for some functor $F\colon \cat{C} \to \cat{C}$ on a category $\cat{C}$.
 Intuitively, $S$ represents the space of states of the machine, $c$ its transition structure and the functor $F$ its type.
 Most importantly, every functor gives rise to a canonical notion of behavioural equivalence ($\approx$), a coinductive proof technique and, for finite states machines, a procedure to check $\approx$.